Forsyth-Creations/ros_rigor/thesis/00_Abstract.md

 - "Differential Drivetrain" vs "Swerve Drive Differential": A differential drivetrain is a type of drive system that uses two wheels to control the direction of the robot.
 A swerve drive differential describes the differential drive system of a swerve drive robot.
 This entails two motors on a module, which depending on the combination of commands to the two motors and their difference in motion can yield either a radial, axial, or radial and axial motion.
 This is a unique feature of swerve drive robots, and is not present in traditional differential drive systems.
 - MVP or Minimum Viable Product.
 The simplest version of a product that can be released to the market.
 - Puck Lidar: A type of Lidar sensor that is used for navigation and mapping in robotic systems.
 It is a compact and lightweight sensor that is ideal for use in small robots.
 It's field of view is 360 degrees, with most having a range of 10-20 meters.
 It is typically used for indoor navigation and mapping.
+- IMU or Inertial Measurement Unit.
+A sensor that measures the orientation, velocity, and gravitational forces acting on an object.
+It typically consists of an accelerometer, gyroscope, and magnetometer.
+It is used for navigation and control in robotic systems, usually alongside other sensors to prevent IMU drift (error accumulation over time due to the antiderivative of sensor data).
+- SLAM: Simultaneous Localization and Mapping.
+A technique used in robotics to create a map of an unknown environment while simultaneously localizing the robot within that environment.
+Aids in generating a proper transform between the robot and the world frame (typically the base_link and map frame in ROS)